HassanSherwani/Data_Science_Projects/Hate_speech/ReadMe.md

 # Twitter Sentiment Analysis: Hate Speech

-The objective of this task is to detect hate speech in tweets
+The objective of this excercise is to detect hate speech in tweets

 # Method- Text Classifier